 - Add the whipped cream and spread using a spatula.
 You want to put more whipped cream on the side you didn't cut and less whipped cream as you spread to the other side you just cut.

-- After you spread the whipped cream, make three cuts 1 inch apart on the side you didn't cut earlier.
+- After you spread the whipped cream, make three shallow cuts 1 inch apart on the side you didn't cut earlier.
 This makes it easier to roll up later.

 - Start rolling!
 Start rolling on the side you just made the three cuts.